1. Learn

 • Plot the network G using a circos plot.
 To do this:

-• Draw c to the screen and display it.
+• Draw c to the screen.